 Setting up a regular monthly gift to UNICEF means that every day, you'll be doing your part to help UNICEF put children first and make sure they receive the support and protection they need to survive and thrive.

 Monthly givers know they're helping UNICEF save and protect the world's most vulnerable children

-UNICEF USA's Guardian Circle program lets members set up their monthly giving in one easy step.
+UNICEF USA's monthly giving program lets members set up their recurring donations in one easy step.
 Giving up something as small as a cup of coffee can have a big impact on the life of a child.
 And establishing a recurring monthly gift lets UNICEF plan ahead on how best to use that money, ensuring that every dollar donated has maximum impact.
 Rebuilding a battered nation takes time, expertise, persistence, hope — and committed donors.